n-young/portfolio/posts/discord.md

 ---
-title: "Discord as a Zoom replacement for the classroom"
+title: "Discord for the classroom"
 date: 2021 May 23
 ---

-# Discord as a Zoom replacement for the classroom
+# Discord for the classroom

 I've TA'd a few courses at Brown during the pandemic, meaning there was a lot of work done to virtualize the classroom and replicate the numerous kinds of meetings we have with students.
 While Zoom became the _de facto_ platform for most oanline classrooms, there are very clear and jarring drawbacks to using it.
 Chats are hard to moderate and manage, and don't persist.
 Managing breakout rooms is a nightmare, and switching between them is slow.
 There are limited capabilities for presenters (particularly with regard to video).
 Link-based invites are tedious and potentially insecure.